 Speech Contest Judges Briefing Instructions

-You will be judging the Speech on the following: (From Toastmasters International Item 1189A, Rev. 07/2024)
+You will be judging the Online Speech on the following: (From Toastmasters International Item 1189A, Rev. 07/2024)

 Content (50%)

 Speech Development is the way the speaker puts ideas together so the audience can understand them.
 The speech is structured around a purpose, and this structure must include an opening, body, and conclusion.
 A good speech immediately engages the audience’s attention and then moves forward toward a significant conclusion.
 This development of the speech structure is supported by relevant examples and illustrations, facts and figures, delivered with such smoothness that they blend into the framework of the speech to present the audience with a unified whole.